Cybersecurity for your Home and Business

 - Create strong passwords

-Most households now run networks of devices linked to the internet, including computers, gaming systems, TVs, tablets, smartphones, and wearable devices that access wireless networks.
-To protect your home network and your family, you need to have the right tools in place and confidence that family members can use the internet more safely and securely.
+Most households now run networks of devices linked to the Internet, including computers, gaming systems, TVs, tablets, smartphones, and wearable devices that access wireless networks.
+To protect your home network and your family, you need the right tools and confidence that family members can use the Internet more safely and securely.

-The first step is to keep a clean machine and make sure all of your internet-enabled devices have the latest operating system, web browsers, and security software.
+The first step is to keep a clean machine and ensure all your internet-enabled devices have the latest operating system, web browsers, and security software.
 This includes mobile devices that access your wireless network.

 How do I improve the security of my home network?